Hollen0318/LLMs_As_Agent_Memory_Architecture/README.md

 ## Quick Start

+0. Paste your OpenAI API Key under the utilities/API/API_1 if you don't want to specify it in the run.

 1. Test enviornment 0, print the logging infos, stored in wandb, with system message being `./utilities/n_sys_msg.txt`, overwritting the same settings, experience limit being 1000 tokens.

 ```shell